 PAD10’s cultural insight on the milieu it operates in, is documented by the ‘the Kulture Files’, a pamphlet it curates and circulates.

-PAD10 is contributor to the Venice Biennale 2016 ‘Reporting From The Front’; 3rd Kuwait Pavilion, entitled “Between East and West: A Gulf” and recently conducted a workshop on Kuwait Modern Heritage, in collaboration with Docomomo International and Docomomo Kuwait.
+PAD10 is contributor to the Venice Biennale 2016 ‘Reporting From The Front’; 3rd Kuwait Pavilion, entitled “Between East and West: A Gulf”.

 About the Founder

-Mr. Moujaes is the recipient of ‘Architects of Healing’ Presidential Citation by the American Institute of Architects (AIA) Board of Directors, for his role in the design of the World Trade Center Memorial Museum in New York City, and The Young Architects Forum Award and the Emerging Voices by The Architectural League of New York.
+Mr. Moujaes is the recipient of ‘Architects of Healing’ Presidential Citation by the American Institute of Architects (AIA) Board of Directors, for his role in the design of the World Trade Center Memorial Museum in New York City, the Young Architects Forum Award, and the Emerging Voices by The Architectural League of New York.

 His work has been widely published.
 Projects and interviews have been featured in ArchDaily, Archinect, Volume Magazine, Architectural Record, Metropolis Magazine, Praxis, The Architect’s Newspaper, The New York Times, L’Architecture d’Aujourd’hui, Japan Architect, Bidoun Magazine, Khaleejesque, Interior Design Magazine, and World Architecture.